Does the past intrigue you? Frighten you? Seem irrelevant to you?

 Listen, instead, to the voice that calls you to read with an open heart, and then to say what you see – because the truth does indeed set us free.

 When the truth about yourself, your family or your culture isn’t pretty or comfortable, it’s normal not to want to see it.
 Fear, pride and shame urge you, “No!
 Don’t look!”

 And yet, as you do see – and grieve, confess, repent, forgive – a terrible weight rolls away.
 You experience new freedom and life.
-You open the way to reconciliation and honor.
+You open the way to healing, reconciliation and honor.
 You bring glory and deep delight to God.

-- Calls the US church culture rooted in the Bible Belt to see what we haven’t wanted to see – ways we’ve deeply hurt whole groups of people, sabotaged ourselves and misrepresented Christ.
+- Calls the white US church culture rooted in the Bible Belt to see what we haven’t wanted to see – ways we’ve deeply hurt whole groups of people, sabotaged ourselves and misrepresented Christ.